Chevrolet Malibu 2017 Tire Pressure Monitoring System TPMS Reset

 3. Using the Driver Information Controls (touchpad), on the right side of the steering wheel, select SETTINGS, then DISPLAY OPTIONS, then TIRE PRESSURE to turn on the tire pressure info page.

-4. Exit the SETTINGS menu and scroll to the TIRE PRESSURES screen, then hold down the SEL/checkmark button until the horn sounds twice and TIRE LEARNING ACTIVE is displayed on the DIC screen.
+4. Exit the SETTINGS menu and scroll to the TIRE PRESSURES screen, then hold down the SEL/checkmark button until the horn sounds twice.

 5. Starting with the LF tire, use your Tool to scan each sensor in the following order: LF, RF, RR and LR.
 The horn will chirp, after the vehicle has received a signal from each sensor.
 After activating the LR tire, the horn will chirp twice signifying the relearn is complete.
 The TIRE LEARNING ACTIVE message, on the DIC display screen, will go off.